Is Too Much Screen Time Causing Your Headaches?April 6, 2020 - Katie McCallum

 - Adjust the lighting.
 If you're working on a computer, consider dimming the lights to prevent glare.
-If you're reading or doing a puzzle, position the light behind you and make sure it's not directed into your face.

-- Keep your ergonomics in check.
+- Keep your work desk ergonomics in check.
 Keep your spine in a neutral position by positioning your keyboard, monitor and mouse properly.
 Make sure the center of your monitor is four to five inches below your eye level and about 20 inches from your face.
 Your mouse and keyboard should be at a height such that your shoulders fall in a relaxed position, and avoid resting your hands on your keyboard or mouse.

 - Fight dry eye with drops.
 Artificial tears, also called lubricating drops, can help keep your eyes fresh — preventing those dry eyes that can lead to eye strain.
 You can buy these eye drops in the drug store.